Mccalabrese/rust-wayland-power/README.md

 **Credit to JaKooLit for the original inspiration.
 I have since heavily modified and optimized it for my needs.
 Many theme options and examples are available on <https://github.com/JaKooLit/Hyprland-Dots>**

 The whole point is efficiency and performance.
-This setup idles at 4.8W on my ThinkPad X1 Extreme (i7-10850H, 64GB RAM, GTX 1650 Ti).
+This setup idles at 4.8W on my ThinkPad X1 Extreme (i7-10850H, 64GB RAM, GTX 1650 Ti, 4k display).

 This is a personal repo, not a beginner's guide.
 It assumes you know what you're doing.